 Where to Go for Help with Contracts?

-Contact Dru Zachmeyer, Director of Contract & Procurement Services for help and advice.
+Contact Dru Zachmeyer, Director of Contracts & Procurement/Risk & Real Estate Management for help and advice.
 Email questions to email@example.com, or call at (805) 756-6473.
 Remember, never sign a contract that binds the University without a countersignature by a Contracting Officer.